confluentinc/tutorials/python-connectors/tech-details.md

 ```

-On the java side, after the `poll()` method has been called, `SourceRecord` objects are created and sent to the destination topic.
+On the Java side, after the `poll()` method has been called, `SourceRecord` objects are created and sent to the destination topic.
 From the python data, java stores the corresponding basic types:

 - Python strings become `String` java objects.